Beer in Serbia: Breweries

 There are three main breweries in Serbia which combined, control 95% of market share.
 These are: Apatin Brewery, Heineken Srbija and Carlsberg Srbija.
 The remaining of market share is controlled by domestic breweries Valjevo Brewery, BIP Brewery, Jagodina Brewery and Niš Brewery and 20 other minor breweries.

-Most popular domestic brand is Jelen, followed by Lav.
+Most popular domestic brand is Zaječarsko, followed by Jelen and Lav.
 Some foreign brands are distributed, while some are produced locally under license (mostly by its respective brand owners).

 Pale lager has been the traditional beer choice for Serbians, and dark lager, while being popular, is produced in smaller quantities.
 Some breweries produce kvass.